 Sam and Jo, Nantwich

-‘As a single foster carer, I transferred to the LA as I’d heard from a friend, who was also a foster carer, that the support was second-to-none.
-The coffee mornings and mentoring scheme have been a godsend to me.
+‘As a single foster carer, I decided to foster with my LA as I’d heard from a friend, who was also a foster carer, that the support was second-to-none.
+The local coffee mornings and mentoring scheme have been a godsend to me.
 A few of us now have a WhatsApp group and I know I can contact them for advice or ideas at any time.’

 Sally, Ellesmere Port, Cheshire West and Chester.